Introduction to Solar Panels and Solar Energy

 Rollover An Item

 You own the sun.
 Well, not exactly, but you do have the right to its power.
 Why not put it good use?
-With solar technology, you can turn your rooftop into a power plant.
-Here’s what you’ll need:
+With solar technology, you can harness the sun's energy and turn your rooftop into a power plant.

 Most houses use AC power, but solar panels generate DC power.
 Enter the inverter: problem solved.

 This allows the electricity to travel from the solar panels to the inverter and then into your house safely.

 Solar (PV) panels are elegant devices that will sit on your rooftop and turn sunlight directly into electricity for decades, all without noise or emissions.
 How cool is that?